Light

 Symptoms

-• the plant looking top-heavy or unstable
+• the plant looking top-heavy or physically unstable in its pot as the leafy crown outweighs the bare base

 Causes

-Normal aging and lower-leaf senescence
+Normal aging and lower-leaf senescence as the cane extends

 How to Fix It